datacite/metadata-reports/preprints/index.md

 ![](figure/datacite_preprints_OSF_plot.png)<!-- -->

-The large peak in December 2017 (also observed in the overall figure) seems to be largely, but not completely attributable to OSF.
+The large peak in December 2017 (also observed in the overall figure) is almost completely attributable to OSF.
+*Still to do: plot overall DOIs for OSF (or only for ResourceTypeGeneral:Text) and compare*

 ## ResearchGate